psander-lab/kim-uno/README.md

 - Add standard screw holes to the PCB to make mounting in a case easier
 - Use a taller pushbutton to allow the button to protrude out the front of any potential case design.

-I would also eventually like to design a case which can be 3d printed, and will be made available here in .stl format once it is ready; I will not publish it until I am satisfied.
+I would also eventually like to design a case which can be 3d printed, and will be made available here in .stl format once it is ready; I will not publish it until I am satisfied that it is in a useable state.

 # Flashing the firmware